-Chazan, Michael 2015 World Prehistory and Archaeology: Pathways through Time (3rd Canadian Edition).
-Pearson Education, Boston.
+Chazan, Michael 2021 World Prehistory and Archaeology: Pathways through Time, 5th Edition, Routledge/Taylor & Francis.

 This is a well-written, well-illustrated and comprehensive text on world prehistory.
 Students should read the assigned sections in conjunction with each lesson.
-The text is available at the Western Bookstore for in-store pick-up or can be delivered.
+The text will be available at the Western Bookstore by September.